Skip to Main Content

 Transcranial Magnetic Stimulation (TMS)

-Transcranial magnetic stimulation (TMS) is a noninvasive, evidence-based treatment for individuals who live with major depressive disorder (MDD), anxious depression, or obsessive-compulsive disorder (OCD).
+Transcranial magnetic stimulation (TMS) is a noninvasive, evidence-based treatment for individuals who live with major depressive disorder (MDD), anxious depression, and obsessive-compulsive disorder (OCD), and those who want to quit smoking.
 TMS offers hope and a new beginning for individuals when medications and other behavioral treatments have been unsuccessful.

 TMS therapy is individualized to ensure the highest level of care for each client.
-A typical initial treatment course consists of five treatments per week over six weeks, with each treatment about 20 minutes long.
+A typical initial treatment course for depression and OCD consists of five treatments per week over six weeks, with each treatment about 20 minutes long.
+For smoking addiction, the full course of treatment typically requires 18 sessions over six weeks, paired with brief counseling sessions.

 During TMS therapy, pulsed magnetic fields are repetitively transmitted into the left prefrontal cortex—the part of the brain thought to regulate mood—to stimulate the firing of neurons (nerve cells).
 It triggers a cascade of neurochemical events, including the release of neurotransmitters (such as serotonin, norepinephrine, and dopamine), and helps normalize neurotransmitter function.